vijaypatoliya/screenshotlayer-node/README.md

 This API supported Screenshotlayer standard REST API that accepts/returns JSON requests.
 Here is the [API reference] (https://screenshotlayer.com/documentation)

-You can find [examples of JavaScript](https://github.com/vijaypatoliya/screenshotlayer-node/tree/master/examples).
+You can find [examples of JavaScript and TypeScript](https://github.com/vijaypatoliya/screenshotlayer-node/tree/master/examples).
 This will help you for faster implementation of Screenshotlayer APIs.

 ##### It does supports EcmaScript 5, EcmaScript 6,  EcmaScript 8, TypeScript, async-await, Promises, Callback!!!
 ##### It does also supports for AWS Lambda like serverless cloud function call.